 Pay attention to all warning signs, however just because a sign isn’t there doesn’t mean crocodiles aren’t present.
 If you are unsure don't swim, canoe or use small boats in estuaries, tidal rivers or pools and contact the nearest Parks and Wildlife office.

 Extreme heat can be experienced when in Wunaamin Conservation Park.
 Temperatures can exceed 40°C. Avoid dehydration – regularly sip water.
 1 litre per person, per hour.
 There is no suitable drinking water in the park.Wear a hat, long-sleeved, loose clothing and apply sunscreen.

 Limited communication coverage.
 Satellite phone or personal locator beacon (PLB) recommended.

 Visit the Atlas of Living Australia for a list of species recorded within a 5km radius of Dalmanyi (Bell Gorge).

 We recognise and acknowledge Ngarinyin Aboriginal people as the traditional owners of Wunaamin Conservation Park.

-The ranges are now referred to as the Wunaamin Miliwundi ranges, combining both Wilinggin word ‘Wunaamin’ and Bunuba word ‘Miliwundi’ to specifically name the mountain ranges.
+Both the Wilinggin word ‘Wunaamin’ and Bunuba word ‘Miliwundi’ name the mountain ranges.
 Note the difference in spelling between Miluwindi Conservation Park and Wunaamin Miliwundi Ranges.
-This is explained by Bunuba people having different variations and pronunciations of the word for nearby areas.
-For example, Miluwindi is the area the conservation park is located, while Miliwundi is the name of the mountain range that is located within Bunuba country.
+Bunuba people have different variations and pronunciations of the word for nearby areas – Miluwindi is the area the conservation park is located, while Miliwundi is the name of the mountain range that is located within Bunuba country.